zenml-io/zenml-projects/sign-language-detection-yolov5/README.md

 # Detect and recognize the American Sign Language alphabet in real-time images using Yolov5 and ZenML

-**Problem statement**: One of the most anticipated capabilities of Machine Learning and AI is to help people with disabilities.
-The deaf community cannot do what most of the population take for granted and are often placed in degrading situations due to these challenges they face every day.
-In this ZenML Project you will see how computer vision can be utilized to create a model that can bridge the gap for the deaf and hard of hearing by learning American Sign Language and be able to understand the meaning of each sign.
+**Problem statement**: One of the most anticipated capabilities of machine learning and AI is to help people with disabilities.
+The deaf community cannot do what most of the population takes for granted and are often placed in degrading situations due to these challenges they face every day.
+In this ZenML Project you will see how computer vision can be used to create a model that can bridge the gap for the deaf and hard of hearing by learning American Sign Language and be able to understand the meaning of each sign.

-This project will use ZenML to create a pipeline that will train a model to detect and recognize the American Sign Language alphabet in real-time images using Yolov5, MLFlow and the Vertex AI Platform.
+This project uses ZenML to create a pipeline that will train a model to detect and recognize the American Sign Language alphabet in real-time images using Yolov5, MLFlow and the Vertex AI Platform.

 The purpose of this repository is to demonstrate how [ZenML](https://github.com/zenml-io/zenml) empowers you to build, track and deploy a computer vision pipeline using some of the most popular tools in the industry: